-Accounts Payable Petaluma - As a new or experienced business owner in Petaluma, Ca, what must you know about your businesses accounts payable?
+Accounts Payable Petaluma - As a new or experienced business owner, what must you know about your business' money owed?

-Accounts payable are considered as cash or an asset because it’s available credit for your business use.
-On your general ledger, cash accounts typically have a debit balance and your A/P account has a credit balance.
-When you pay an invoice you are posting a credit to your cash which decreases your cash balance, and you are posting a debit to your accounts payable which decreases your accounts payables balance.
-At the end of your accounting periods accurate A/P balances are vital.
+Accounts Payable affect cash flow and is considered an asset or available credit for your business.
+On your general ledger, cash accounts typically have a debit balance, while the Accounts Payable account has a credit balance.
+When you make a payment on an invoice, you are debiting your cash account, reducing your cash balance, and crediting your Accounts Payable account, reducing your payables balance.
+Accurate and up-to-date Accounts Payable balances are crucial for maintaining the integrity of your financial records and ensuring accurate financial reporting.